 Who wouldn't enjoy getting a TEFL certification in the mystical city of Prague?
 Enrolling in TEFL Worldwide Prague's 4-week, 120 hour course in the heart of Eastern Europe will NOT disappoint.
 You'll gain all the tools you need to teach English abroad ASAP, and get personalized support to make your TEFL dreams come true.
 Click here to apply.

-2. Entrust TEFL
+2. Premier TEFL

 What is the complete opposite of Prague?
 Thailand!
 Again, who could pass up this kind of international opportunity!?
 Getting a TEFL certification in Thailand will set you up for ESL teacher success if you have plans of teaching English in Asia.
 With customized, in-class training, Entrust TEFL provides each graduate with a 100% job placement guarantee.
 Get more details here.

 If neither of the above options float your boat, then you might be crazy OR you may just need to read more about Costa Rica TEFL.
-Getting TEFL certification may never sound more picturesque then on a beach in Costa Rica; am I right?!
+Getting TEFL certification may never sound more picturesque than on a beach in Costa Rica; am I right?!
 When you throw in the Spanish classes, and even a few yoga sessions on the side, Costa Rica TEFL is nearly irresistible.
 Find out everything you need to know.